 One of the best things about graduating college is that you’re free to travel year-round, not just around your student schedule.
 Now that you’re not limited to those peak travel times, you’ll have way more options and dates to choose from.
 Even though you may be tempted to take that entire two weeks of PTO at once for an epic summer trip, spreading out your days off to use weekends and holidays will help you maximize your time off and squeeze in more post-grad trips in the long run!
 Plus, traveling during off-peak seasons (i.e. February and September-October, for example) can save you a TON of money.

 Stay with friends.

-The best way to plan post-grad trips and save some money is by visiting friends who live in other cities!
-It’s one of the best ways to explore the rest of the US and come up with unique places to visit.
-Not to mention that you’ll have a built-in expert tour guide.
-Whether you’re flying solo to go see your favorite people or heading out with some friends, crashing on a friend’s couch instead of booking a hotel can save you literally hundreds of dollars!
+The best way to plan post-grad trips, explore new cities and save some money is by visiting friends who live in other cities!
+Not to mention, you’ll have a built-in expert tour guide.
+Whether you’re flying solo to go see your favorite people or heading out with some friends, crashing on a friend’s couch instead of booking a hotel can save you literally hundreds of dollars.

 Get discounts on your flights and hotels.

 Head’s up: you can still buy flights from StudentUniverse even after you graduate!
 While some of our discounts are just for students, the majority of our discounts are still good for anyone under 26.
 And you can always use a promo code (no matter your age) to save even more.
 Wanna see what discounts you’re eligible for?
 Just sort by youth fares using the sidebar to see our best deals.

 A great perk you didn’t have in school is flexibility.
 You could potentially save $100 or more just by flying on a Tuesday instead of Monday, or a Thursday instead of Friday.
 Another way to be flexible and still save is by taking a late-night or red-eye flight on your post-grad trips.
 You won’t lose time off of work and then you’ll have the whole next day for vacay!